influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0b/examples/template_tasks.md

 ---

 Kapacitor has a template system that lets you define a template and reuse it for multipe tasks.
-Each task can define its own value for various vars within the template.
+Each task can define its own values for various vars within the template.
 Templates can be consumed via the CLI and [API](/kapacitor/v1.0b/api/api).

 The following is a simple example that defines a template that computes the mean of a field and triggers an alert.